Spears were anywhere because spears do the job

 It’s not just because they’re easy, be it a typical pointy stick or an elaborately crafted and weighted one.
 And it’s not only since they were fairly inexpensive, compared to other weapons that could be mass-produced at the time.

-For the swordsman to have a chance at the spearman, he should be incredibly swift, however even speed may not be enough.
+For the swordsman to have a chance at the spearman, he should be incredibly swift.
+However, even speed may not be enough.
 As Lloyd mentions, the head of the spear can swing very, very quickly itself.
-There is very little chance of a swordsman closing against an eight-foot dragon spearfrom any kind of range– and bear in mind; this is not a specialist spearman.
+There is very little chance of a swordsman closing against an eight-foot dragon perform any kind of range– and bear in mind; this is not a specialist spearman.
 In the hands of an expert, there is even much less possibility that the sword will hit its mark.

 Greeks